adoptium/aqa-tests/system/churn/README.md

 There are major differences in them:
  * churn_1m_allGCs - is testing ground, which runs each GC only for aprox 10 seconds, to simply see if the setup works
  * churn_5h_allGCs - Is running each GC a bit over, which runs each GC for aprox hour and half.
 A minimum, which can find some real GC issue.
  * churn_custom - this one is to support development, when run on the commandline you need to export at least DURATION and/or OTOOL_garbageCollector (+ many more optional, see [upstream readme](https://github.com/rh-openjdk/churn/blob/master/README)  to select DURATION in seconds and GC(or GCs).
 So it allows you to test your custom GC - if churn supports that, despite what other churn options suggest (eg `default` or `ALL` thinks).
-When running in a Jenkins Grinder job, those are wrapped in TODO_CHURN_GCS and TODO_CHURN_DURATION
+When running in a Jenkins Grinder job, those are wrapped in CHURN_GCS and CHURN_DURATION

 churn_1m_allGCs and churn_5h_allGCs are using pony `ALL` keyword, which is interpreted (based on hardcoded list) as all GC in tested JVM.
 The set time is divided among them.
-Note, that if you use `churn_custom` and enumeration, eg `CHURN_GCS="zgc g1"` then the time will not be divided.
-The `CHURN_DURATION` is in seconds
+Note, that if you use `churn_custom` and enumeration, set `CHURN_GCS="ALL"` anyway,  then the time will not be divided.
+The `CHURN_DURATION` is in seconds.
+If you use set, off GCs, eg `CHURN_GCS="zgc shenandoah"`, each willt ake the full CHURN_DURATION.
 The `CHURN_GCS="defaultgc"`will set the tested GC to default GC as run.sh think is right.
 So be aware.
-Although it is maintained, if your custom JDK have custom GC, it is unlikely to be known
+Although it is maintained, if your custom JDK have custom GC, it is unlikely to be known.
+If it have different default gc, it will correctly fail.

 ### Reading results
 tap file and compressed junit xmlfile are generated.
 Use eg https://github.com/jenkinsci/report-jtreg-plugin or https://plugins.jenkins.io/tap/ to read them.